iRon7/ConvertTo-Expression/README.md

 ## Parameters

 `-InputObject`
-Specifies the objects to convert to a PSON expression.
+Specifies the objects to convert to a PowerShell expression.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.
-You can also pipe one or more objects to ConvertTo-Expression.
+You can also pipe one or more objects to `ConvertTo-Expression`.

 `-Depth`
-Specifies how many levels of contained objects are included in the PSON representation.
-The default value is 9.
+Specifies how many levels of contained objects are included in the PowerShell representation.
+The default value is `9`.

 `-Expand`
 Specifies till what level the contained objects are expanded over separate lines and indented according to the `-Indentation` and `-IndentChar` parameters.
-The default value is 9.
+The default value is `9`.

-A negative value will remove redundant spaces and compress the PSON expression to a single line (except for multiline strings).
+A negative value will remove redundant spaces and compress the PowerShell expression to a single line (except for multi-line strings).

-Xml documents and multiline strings are embedded in a "here string" and aligned to the left.
+Xml documents and multi-line strings are embedded in a "here string" and aligned to the left.

 `-Indentation`
 Specifies how many IndentChars to write for each level in the hierarchy.